AjitSingh-12592/AspireAssignment/README.md

 # AspireAssignment

-# The project is wel tested using Intelliji IDE in Chrome brower in Windows OS.
+# The project is well tested using Intelliji IDE in Chrome brower in Windows OS.

 # Pre-requisite:
 1. Java Installed (I used Amazon Corretto jdk11.0.13_8)